Scottish Government: History

-In 1885, many domestic policy functions relating to Scotland were brought into the responsibility of the Scottish Office, a department of the Government of the United Kingdom which was headed by a Secretary for Scotland, later the Secretary of State for Scotland.

-Following the 1997 referendum on devolution, many of the functions of the Secretary of State for Scotland were transferred to the Scottish Ministers, accountable to a devolved Scottish Parliament.
+The Labour Party included the creation of a devolved Scottish Parliament in its manifesto for the 1997 UK general election.
+Tony Blair won a landslide victory, with a majority of 179.
+Blair then held a referendum on Scottish devolution in September 1997, with 1,775,045 people (74.2%) voting in favour in contrast to 614,400 (25.7%) voting against the proposal.
+The referendum result was recognised, and the Scotland Act 1998 created the Scottish Parliament and Scottish Executive, with many of the functions of the Scottish Office and the Secretary of State for Scotland being transferred to the new Executive.
+The new parliament and executive were also to have control over tax varying powers, and full legislative control over areas such as healthcare, education, policing, Scots law, environment, housing, local government, culture and some aspects of transportation, amongst others.

+Subsequently, the Scotland Acts of 2012 and 2016 transferred powers over some taxation including Income Tax, Land and Buildings Transaction Tax, Landfill Tax, Aggregates Levy and Air Departure Tax, drink driving limits, Scottish Parliament and local authority elections, some social security powers, the Crown Estate of Scotland, some aspects of the benefits system, some aspects of the energy network in Scotland including renewable energy, energy efficiency and onshore oil and gas licensing, some aspects of equality legislation in Scotland and gaming machine licensing.

 The first Scottish Executive was formed by First Minister Donald Dewar as a coalition between the Scottish Labour Party and the Scottish Liberal Democrats.
 During this period, ministerial appointees were divided into ministers and deputy ministers.
 The Labour-Liberal Democrat coalition continued under subsequent First Ministers Henry McLeish and Jack McConnell.
-Following the 2007 Scottish Parliament election, Alex Salmond headed a Scottish National Party administration until his resignation in 2014 and the appointment of his former Deputy First Minister Nicola Sturgeon.
+Following the 2007 Scottish Parliament election, Alex Salmond became the first politician from the Scottish National Party to lead the Scottish Government.
+He became first minister in 2007 and served in office until his resignation in 2014, with his former deputy first minister, Nicola Sturgeon, succeeding him in November 2014.

-Since 2007, the Scottish Executive has used the name Scottish Government.
-The change of name was later recognised in law by the Scotland Act 2012.
+In 2007, the administration of Alex Salmond began to use the name Scottish Government instead of Scottish Executive.
+The change of name was later recognised in United Kingdom legislation by the Scotland Act 2012.
 In 2001, former First Minister Henry McLeish had proposed such a change, but experienced some opposition.

-At the same time that the Scottish Government began to use its new name, a new emblem was adopted.
-It replaced the use of a version of the Royal Arms with the Flag of Scotland.
+At the same time that the Scottish Government began to use its new name, a new emblem was adopted; it replaced the use of a version of the Royal Arms with the Flag of Scotland.